ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 **Role**: IBM Cloud access roles are groups of actions.
 Access roles allow the subject to complete specific tasks within the context of the target resources that are defined in the policy.
 COS supports several pre-defined service roles that makes assigning permissions easier.
 COS also allows the creation of custom roles.
 See here for more information on the supported roles for COS.
 Only the following roles are recommended for assigning individual object access: Object Writer, Object Deleter, Object Lister, Object Reader and WriterNoConditions.
 See this table for the list of COS roles and their interaction with conditions.

 **Condition**: Once a resource is identified, a condition can be used to further scope access for a subject to individual objects in a bucket.
 This is referred to as fine-grained access control.
 Use a policy with no condition attributes to give full access to the target resource.
 A single IAM Policy can have more than one condition by using an OR or AND statement to combine the conditions.
 The condition statement (containing one or more conditions) should evaluate to TRUE for the user request to be permitted to perform the action.
 IAM Policy will deny any action that does not get evaluated to be TRUE/allowed by condition.

+Use IAM v2 policy to construct IAM policy containing resource attribute-based conditions using API.
+{: tip}

 | Access role    | Example actions                                              |
 |:---------------|--------------------------------------------------------------|